bobthecomputer/crroadtouc/README.md

 - Suggest deck mutations via Smart Swap and list upgrade priorities
 - Recommend an upgrade order by computing ROI for each card
 - Track trophy goals and display earned badges
+- Monitor temporary event performance with a dedicated Events tab

 ## Running Tests